 A: Yes, you can transfer the funds from the normal trading account segment to the MTF segment, as per the terms & conditions of the product.

 Q: How can I sell the MTF funded stocks in the MTF trading account?

 A: We shall upload the MTF funded stocks on a daily basis to the trading terminal, and you are allowed to sell the MTF funded stocks using MTF product code

 A: NO. You cannot sell the MTF collateral shares from the trading system.
-You can view your MTF collateral shares and also get margin for the collateral shares but you cannot sell them Online as you might have utilized the collateral margin for taking positions in MTF segment.
-If you would like to sell the MTF collateral shares, then please send email to email@example.com providing details of the shares you like to sell.
+You can view your MTF collateral shares and also get margin for the collateral shares but you cannot sell them online as you might have utilized the collateral margin for taking positions in the MTF segment.
+If you still would like to sell the MTF collateral shares, then please send an un-pledge request to firstname.lastname@example.org providing details of the shares you like to sell.
 Request received before 4pm on T day will be released from pledge on T+1 day provided you have sufficient margins to cover the MTF debit and you will be free to sell them thereafter.

-Q. If i buy 100 shares of X company under MTF product and sell the same under NRML product in the same day, then will my shares be allocated to MTF ?
+Q. If I buy 100 shares of X company under MTF product and sell the same under NRML product on the same day, then will my shares be allocated to MTF?

-NO. Delivery will not be taken from the MTF funded shares since you have sold the share in NRML product which is a non MTF product.
+A: NO. Delivery will not be taken from the MTF funded shares since you have sold the share in NRML product which is not an MTF product.
 Delivery will only be taken if you square off the MTF funded stocks which are uploaded as positions at cost price in the trading platform.
-If you have sold the share in NRML product and do not have the shares in your demat account or normal collateral account then the same will be treated as short delivery and will go for auction.
+If you have sold the share in NRML product and do not have the shares in your Demat account or normal collateral account then the same will be treated as short delivery and will go for auction.